Urban Pulse Privacy Policy

 9. Your rights

-- Right to access the personal information we hold about you (APP 12).
+- Right to access the personal information we hold about you.

-- Right to correct information you believe is inaccurate, out of date, incomplete, irrelevant or misleading (APP 13).
+- Right to correct information you believe is inaccurate, out of date, incomplete, irrelevant or misleading.

-- Right to data portability — where technically practicable, we will provide a structured, commonly used, machine-readable export of the personal information you have provided to us.
+- Data portability.
+Where technically practicable, we will provide a structured, commonly used, machine-readable export of the personal information you have provided to us.

-To exercise any of these rights, email privacy@urbanpulse.com.au with your request.
-We will respond within a reasonable period (no later than 30 days for an access or correction request) and will not charge you to make a request.
+To exercise any of these rights, email privacy@urbanpulse.com.au.
+We will respond within a reasonable period, no later than 30 days for an access or correction request.
 We may need to verify your identity before acting on a request.

 10. Marketing communications